Monosomy 9p: Genetics

-Inheritance Pattern
+Inheritance pattern

-The inheritance pattern for the Chromosome 9p deletion syndrome is inherited in an autosomal dominant inheritance pattern.
+The inheritance pattern for monosomy 9p is inherited in an autosomal dominant inheritance pattern.
 This means that a single copy of the deletion is sufficient to cause the disease.

 Mutation

 The mutation, which occurs in the form of a deletion of the short arm of chromosome 9, causes the cell to not express the gene products normally controlled by the genes within the chromosome 9 deletion.

-Genes Involved
+Genes involved

 The 9p deletion causes a loss of genes that would normally be there.
-Which genes are lost on the short arm of chromosome 9 dictates the symptoms that are present within the individual and the spectrum of disease severity.
+The signs, symptoms and severity of the condition depend on the specific genes that are lost.
 Most of the genes involved are associated with the development of tissues.

-There are many possible genes that can be deleted, but two particular genes that are proven to be involved in the emergence of the symptoms associated with Chromosome 9p deletion syndrome are DMRT1 and DMRT2.
-When DMRT1 and DMRT2 are deleted, genital malformations and mental retardation are evident although, the direct mechanisms as to how this occurs remains undefined.
+There are many possible genes that can be deleted, but two particular genes, DMRT1 and DMRT2, are known to be involved.
+When DMRT1 and DMRT2 are deleted, genital malformations and mental retardation are evident, but the direct mechanisms for these problems remain undefined.